 Step 2: Make pocket holes.

 Since 2×4 lumber isn’t the prettiest wood for making your 2×4 Bench you want to find the best side that will be seen.
 Using your Pocket Hole Jig make double pocket holes in the following boards.

 - Inside of Cross Leg Supports, both ends

 - Back side of Center Support, both ends

 Step 3: Trimming the 2x4s (optional)

-    You can cut off some of the dings and gouges that you find in construction lumber.
-Plus it saves a lot of sanding.
+This helps to cut off some of the dings and gouges that are typical on construction lumber.
+Plus, trimming them saves a lot of sanding.

-    If you choose NOT to trim the 2×4’s then you’ll need to lengthen the seat slat supports, or reduce the gaps between the bench slats as outlined in the Build Plans.
+If you choose NOT to trim the 2×4’s then you’ll need to adjust the measurement for the seat slat supports, or reduce the gaps between the bench slats as outlined in the Build Plans.

 Assembling your Modern 2×4 Bench

 It’s really the legs that I think makes this a more Modern 2×4 Bench.
 Slightly angled legs give it an nicer look that’s not boxy.